EneRgYCZ/IOE/README.md

 ## How to run the project:

 ### Requirements
-You should have docker installed.
+You should have composer and yarn installed.
+Docker should be installed and opened.

-Inside the project directory
+Inside the project directory:
 ```
 $ composer install
 ```